Transformer Sizing Explained

 Efficiency is another critical aspect to consider when selecting a transformer size.
 Efficiency is determined by the ratio of its output power to its input power.
 A higher efficiency indicates less power is lost in heat, resulting in better performance and reduced operating costs.

-The temperature rises and short-circuits current also influence the sizing process.
-The temperature rise increases the temperature due to its handling load.
+The temperature rises and the short-circuit current also influence the sizing process.
+The temperature rise increases due to the handling load.
 Excessive temperature rise can cause insulation degradation and reduce lifespan.
-On the other hand, short-circuit current refers to the maximum current that flows through the transformer when a short circuit occurs.
-Proper sizing helps to ensure that the transformer can withstand the effects of short-circuit currents without damage.
+On the other hand, short-circuit current refers to the maximum current that flows through the unit when a short circuit occurs.
+Proper sizing helps to ensure that the device can withstand the effects of short-circuit currents without damage.

 How do you calculate the correct size of a transformer?